nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

 }
 ```

-You can override the default config in your Mashroom config file like this:
+You can override the default config in your Mashroom Server config file like this:

 ```json
 {